-Starter clearance is a unique situation for many header installations, especially when we're installing headers on a 30-70+ year old vehicle.
-Just imagine how many times the starter may have been replaced on these applications.
-Was the correct, originally specified starter installed at each replacement?
+Starter clearance is a unique situation for many header installations, especially when installing headers on a 30 to 70-year-old vehicle.
+Just imagine how often the starter may have been replaced on these applications.
+Was the correct, original-style OE-spec starter installed at each replacement?
 Not likely!

 Do Your Headers Fit Using a Stock Starter?

 Yes, but with a caveat.
-Every one of our headers are designed on engines using OEM starters.
-Does that mean that every OEM starter is equal, or the proper starter is installed on the engine?
+Every one of our headers is designed for engines using OEM starters.
+Does that mean every OEM starter is equal, or that the proper starter is installed on the engine?
 No!

-Yes, our headers fit on stock-starter applications "If" the starter on the application is equal or less in size---and with the proper clocking---as the starter on the application the headers were built upon.
-If you wish to use a OE-style starter on your application, find one that fits!
-You may end up searching through dozens of boxes of newly rebuilt starters at your local parts store (or over many different parts stores) to find the correct one.
-I'll explain below.
+Yes, our headers fit on stock starter applications "If" the starter on the application is equal to or smaller in size---and with the proper clocking---as the starter on the application the headers were built upon.
+If you wish to use an OE-style starter on your application, find one that fits!
+You may search through dozens of boxes of newly rebuilt starters at your local parts store (or over many different parts stores) to find the correct one.
+I'll explain it to you below.

 But How Do We Know If We Have The Correct Starter?